maiqueb/openperouter-mcp/README.md

 ```

 ### Capture traffic
-This tool has a requirement: `tshark` must be installed in all the Kubernetes
+This tool automatically installs `tshark` on all Kubernetes cluster nodes if not already present.
-cluster's nodes.

-For that, you must execute the `install-tshark.sh` script before running it.

-Once that is finished, you can just run the tool; the example below would
-capture all the arp or ICMP packets in the Kubernetes cluster nodes, plus
-in the spine router:
+The example below captures all ARP or ICMP packets in the Kubernetes cluster nodes, plus the spine router:
 ```sh
 mkdir arp-or-icmp # the destination for the captures CAPTURE_FILTER="arp or icmp" ./capture-traffic.sh arp-or-icmp
 ```

 The user should `ctrl+c` to stop the capture when they're ready.

+**Note**: The script now automatically detects the package manager (apt-get, yum, or apk) in each container and installs tshark as needed, eliminating the manual installation step.